 Frost a cupcake with pink frosting.

-Spread a circle of white frosting in the middle.
+Spread a circle of vanilla buttercream frosting in the middle.

 Cut the marshmallows in half, and then cut almost in half again to make the ears.